 6. If all four tires meet the required tire pressure values, tap Confirm.

 After travel times of at least 20 minutes and at different vehicle speeds, the system adapts to the new values and monitors them.
+During this learning phase, the Volkswagen Taos may need normal driving at varying speeds so the system can compare the new wheel-speed patterns accurately.

 WARNING